Backbase/backbase.github.io/content/posts/unpublished/exploring-code-generation-with-swiftgen/post.md

 ![](assets/4.png)

-When we run the application and navigate to *Payment Details* below screen will be visible.
+When we run the app and navigate to *Payment Details* below screen will be visible.

 At first glance all is good and the button is visible as `paymentDetailsCancelEnabled` was set to `true` in the remote config service, but once we toggle that value or remove it in the *Remote Config Service App*, the outcome doesn't change.